appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/environments-with-git.md

 ## Setup environments

-Follow the steps below to setup the pipeline:
+Follow these steps to set up multiple environments for your app:

 1. Create separate workspaces for each phase, such as staging and production.